2023 Moose Mountain Marathon Participant Guide

 Aid Stations:

 You must visit (and be recorded) at every aid station / you may not skip any aid stations.
 You can help by showing the HAM Radio Operators your bib number.
-Our aid stations are manned by volunteers, many of them spending a good part of their weekend out on the race course – please be sure to thank the volunteers!
+Our aid stations are staffed by volunteers, many of them spending a good part of their weekend out on the race course – please be sure to thank the volunteers!
 A complete list of the aid stations can be found https://www.superiorfalltrailrace.com/maps-and-data/

 Cupless Race: